 Streaks accesses data from the Health app in a read-only manner once you explicitly allow it (using the system-level iOS permissions mechanism).
 Streaks only reads Health data based on the tasks you have created in order to check if the task is complete.

 Streaks does not transmit data read from the Health app across the Internet to any server, including our own servers.

-Depending on the specific tasks you choose to create, Streaks may request read-only access to one of the following sources of data within the Health app:
+Depending on the specific tasks you choose to create, Streaks may request read or write access to sources of data within the Health app, such as: